Allen Ginsberg: Relationship with his parents

 Ginsberg referred to his parents in a 1985 interview as "old-fashioned delicatessen philosophers".
 His mother was also an active member of the Communist Party and took Ginsberg and his brother Eugene to party meetings.
 Ginsberg later said that his mother "made up bedtime stories that all went something like: 'The good king rode forth from his castle, saw the suffering workers and healed them.'"
 Of his father Ginsberg said: "My father would go around the house either reciting Emily Dickinson and Longfellow under his breath or attacking T. S. Eliot for ruining poetry with his 'obscurantism.'
 I grew suspicious of both sides."

-Naomi Ginsberg had schizophrenia which often manifested as paranoid delusions, disordered thinking and multiple suicide tentatives.
+Ginsberg's mother, Naomi Ginsberg, had schizophrenia which often manifested as paranoid delusions, disordered thinking and multiple suicide attempts.
 She would claim, for example, that the president had implanted listening devices in their home and that her mother-in-law was trying to kill her.
-Her suspicion of those around her caused Naomi to draw closer to young Allen, "her little pet," as Bill Morgan says in his biography of Ginsberg, titled I Celebrate Myself: The Somewhat Private Life of Allen Ginsberg.
+Her suspicion of those around her caused Naomi to draw closer to Allen as a child, who she called her "little pet".
 She also tried to kill herself by slitting her wrists and was soon taken to Greystone, a mental hospital; she would spend much of Ginsberg's youth in mental hospitals.
-His experiences with his mother and her mental illness were a major inspiration for his two major works, "Howl" and his long autobiographical poem "Kaddish for Naomi Ginsberg (1894–1956)".
+His experiences with his mother and her mental illness, including accompanying her on a visit to her therapist, were a major inspiration for his two major works, "Howl" and his long autobiographical poem "Kaddish for Naomi Ginsberg (1894–1956)".